Kris Schaff

 Kris Schaff (born September 24, 1992) is an American compound archer.
 He won the gold medal in the men's team event at the 2017 World Archery Championships held in Mexico City, Mexico.
 In 2021, he also won the gold medal in the men's team event at the World Archery Championships held in Yankton, United States.

 In 2017, Schaff and Cassidy Cox won the bronze medal in the mixed team compound event at the World Games held in Wrocław, Poland.
 The following year, he won the silver medal in the men's team event at the 2018 Pan American Archery Championships held in Medellín, Colombia.

+Schaff won two silver medals at the 2023 Pan American Games held in Santiago, Chile.
+He won the silver medal in the men's team compound event and in the mixed team compound event.